jklowden/csv2any/README.md

 # csv2any

-csv2any is a simple command-line utility to convert CSV files to use other delimiters.
+csv2any is a command-line utility to convert CSV files to use other delimiters.
 It is a full CSV parser; any failure to process a CSV file that meets the specification is considered a bug.

 The utility was prompted by an unmet need.
 Many command-line and database utilities read "delimited" files, but do not parse CSV files